Managing ADHD at home

 - Remember, sometimes you have to allow children to make their own mistakes and you can’t always be around.

-Have regular meetings with the school, perhaps once a term, to be clear what the education plan is for your child.
-Ask whether your child is meeting these, and if there anything else that can be done to help your child achieve his or her targets.
+- Have regular meetings with the school, perhaps once a term, to be clear what the SEN support is for your child.
+Ask whether your child is meeting their goals, and if there anything else that can be done to help your child achieve his or her targets.